 However, its accessibility may also be a detriment since it’s an easy spot for looters to invade.
 Consider keeping a small stash in a bag inside your garage so that, in case of an emergency evacuation, you can grab it and drive away to safety.

 Be mindful of temperature fluctuations, though, since this can affect the quality of your food.
-Check on your supplies regularly to ensure that your food is always in top form.
+Check your supplies regularly to ensure that your food is always in top form.

 Storing food on the floor is not a good idea because it makes your stash vulnerable to humidity, pests, and the effects of natural disasters.
 Proper storage conditions will significantly impact the success of your food storage efforts.